 - Include relevant keywords in your Display URL

 They give searchers more information at a glance and also make your ad bold and more prominent.
 This is a smart way to potentially increase the chances of ad clicks in favour of someone else’s.

-Green = Call Extension ( this shows as Call button on mobile devices that the searcher could press to phone you)
+Green = Call Extension ( this shows as a Call button on mobile devices that the searcher could press to phone you)

 Blue = Review Extension (this is powerful if you have reviews from independent websites)

-6. Having a poor account structure
+6. Having a Poor Account Structure

 If you fail to structure your Google Ads account properly with the optimum number of Campaigns and Ad Groups you will lose out on valuable website visitors and end up paying too much money for the clicks you do get.

-An Ad Group is a container for one or more ads that share similar target.
+An Ad Group is a container for one or more ads that share a similar target.
 When a keyword in Ad Group X is triggered, Google will display one of the ads from Ad Group X.

 To ensure that the ad that someone sees is always one that is relevant to the keyword they triggered with their search, use Ad Groups to segment similar keywords.

 What that means is, for example, you were running an eCommerce shop that sold flowers, then someone who searched for “red roses” could end up seeing an ad for pink carnations.

-On a flip, if you include all your relevant keywords that were related to “red roses” in one Ad Group (alongside ads about red roses) and all your “pink carnation” similar keywords and ads in another Ad Group, then users would always see an ad relevant to their queries.
+On the flip, if you include all your relevant keywords that were related to “red roses” in one Ad Group (alongside ads about red roses) and all your “pink carnation” similar keywords and ads in another Ad Group, then users would always see an ad relevant to their queries.

 A Campaign contains one or more Ad Groups.
 By segmenting your account into multiple Campaigns you can easily manage it because it is simpler to navigate around it.

-Some view bidding on your own brand name and products is a total waste of ad budget, whilst others would rather invest the extra bit of money to secure their brand’s search presence and keep off competitors.
+Some view bidding on your own brand name and products as a total waste of ad budget, whilst others would rather invest the extra bit of money to secure their brand’s search presence and keep off competitors.

 Studies have shown that ad rank positions are directly related to percentage clickthrough.
-According to Wordstream, good CTR targets based on high quality scored are:
+According to Wordstream, good CTR targets based on high-quality scores are:

 First Position: 6%+